Dollar edges down but set to end week on a high

 PHOTO

-The dollar edged down on Friday but hovered near a two-year high and looked set to wrap up its third week of gains while markets digested a raft of global central bank action and the looming risk of a U.S. government shutdown.
+The dollar fell on Friday but hovered near a two-year high and looked set to wrap up its third week of gains, while markets digested a raft of global central bank action and the looming risk of a U.S. government shutdown.

 In the background, a government shutdown loomed over the U.S., after a spending bill backed by Trump failed in the House of Representatives on Thursday.